Resistor52/Cloud-PurpleTeam-Demo/Attack-WP.md

 ```
 bash
-export $TOKEN=     #Set this variable to your API token
+export TOKEN=     #Set this variable to your API token
 exit
 ```